dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 Both have notions of fibrations, cofibrations, an associated homotopy category, weak equivalences, etc, and $\text{PreSh}(\Sm)$ has this structure.

 This construction is essentially "freely adding colimits", but since $\Sm$ had colimits (e.g. the union/intersection of open sets), we want $Y$ to preserve these.
-We fix this be forcing certain maps to be equivalences using **Bousefield localization**.
+We fix this be forcing certain maps to be equivalences using **Bousfield localization**.

 This is carried out by looking at open covers
 $$